Do you feel as though there are deeper layers of yourself that are just waiting to be unearthed?

 Do you have a deeper desire to know more about who you are – who you really are – at a core and soul level?

 Do you sometimes wonder why you think, act and feel the way you do and have a yearning to understand what it is that triggers those exact choices, decisions, and thoughts?

 These are undeniably complex but interesting questions that appear when we have a deep desire to address the unconscious, deeply buried aspect of our personality.
 Aka the shadow self.

-In this guide, we’ll embark on the journey to meet our shadow self through deep shadow work prompts and questions.
-Then, we’ll discuss what we can do with the shadow side of ourselves so that it has a positive and real world impact in our lives.
+As a Somatic Psychologist and Mind-Body Expert, together, we’ll embark on the journey to meet our shadow self through deep shadow work prompts and questions, and how to use it to create a real-world, positive impact in our lives.

 Let’s get started.